 Glaucoma Prevention & Treatment for Sandy, UT

 Glaucoma is a grouping of diseases that cause irreparable damage to the optic nerves of the eyes.
 If untreated, glaucoma can lead to blindness.
 The progress of this disease can be slowed or stopped if treated upon a timely diagnosis.
-At Mountain States Eye Center, our doctors can perform the appropriate eye tests to diagnose glaucoma and set up the best route of treatment.
-In Sandy, UT, they are here to provide you with excellent glaucoma care.
+At Mountain States Eye Center, our doctor can perform the appropriate eye tests to diagnose glaucoma and set up the best route of treatment.
+In Sandy, UT, he is here to provide you with excellent glaucoma care.

 Common forms of glaucoma include: